Durant, Nets win while short-handed with Harden deal pending

+“We really wanted this game tonight and everybody played like that,” Durant said.

-NEW YORK (AP) — Kevin Durant scored 26 points as the solo superstar before soon fronting a brand new Big Three, leading the Brooklyn Nets — short-handed after agreeing to a trade for James Harden — to a 116-109 victory over the New York Knicks on Wednesday night.
+Especially the solo superstar poised to soon be fronting a brand new Big Three.

+Durant scored 26 points to lead the Nets — short-handed after agreeing to a trade for Harden — to a 116-109 victory over the New York Knicks.

 Durant was already scheduled to play on both nights of a back-to-back for the first time since surgery to repair his Achilles tendon.
 He maybe had to do a little more than planned after the Nets shook up their roster earlier in the day with a four-team blockbuster centered around the acquisition of Harden, the three-time NBA scoring champion.

+Durant, who has won four scoring titles, didn’t want to talk about Harden yet, with the deal still not approved by the NBA.

-With star point guard Kyrie Irving missing a fifth straight game for personal reasons, the Nets had only nine players.
+With Irving missing a fifth straight game for personal reasons, the Nets had only nine players.
 The four who are to be included in the trade, confirmed by a person with knowledge of the situation, were not at Madison Square Garden.

 The Nets lost some good ones — Caris LeVert, Jarrett Allen and Taurean Prince have all been starters and played important roles — but still were plenty good enough and might be even better if the Durant-Harden-Irving tandem works out.